Renaudjean/Quiz-Project-Groupe3/README.md

 ### The game should:
 * Have various quizes and a user-friendly UI
 * Display a timer to encourage users to respond quickly
-* Record the scores in the database to access to the afterwards on the account page
+* Record the scores in the database to access to them afterwards on the account page
 * Have a responsive design (Desktop, Tablet, Mobile)

 ### Users of the final product should be able to: